John B. Floyd

-John Buchanan Floyd (June 1, 1806 – August 26, 1863) was the 31st Governor of Virginia, U.S. Secretary of War, and the Confederate general in the American Civil War who lost the crucial Battle of Fort Donelson.
+John Buchanan Floyd (June 1, 1806 – August 26, 1863) was an American politician who served as the 31st Governor of Virginia.
+Under president James Buchanan, he also served as the U.S. Secretary of War from 1857 to 1860.
+Floyd is also known as the Confederate general in the American Civil War who lost the crucial Battle of Fort Donelson.

 Early family life

 John Buchanan Floyd was born on June 1, 1806, on the Smithfield plantation near Blacksburg, Virginia.
 He was the eldest son of the former Laetitia Preston and her husband, Governor John Floyd (1783–1837).
-His brother, Benjamin Rush Floyd (1812-1860), served in both houses of the Virginia General Assembly but failed to win the election to the U.S. Congress.
-His sister Nicketti (1819-1908) married U.S. Senator John Warfield Johnston; his sisters Letitia Preston Floyd Lewis (1814-1886) and Eliza Lavallette Floyd Holmes (1816-1887) also survived their brothers.
-The elder Floyd served as a representative in U.S. House of Representatives Congress from 1817 to 1829 and as governor of Virginia from 1830 to 1834.
+His brother, Benjamin Rush Floyd (1812–1860), served in both houses of the Virginia General Assembly but failed to win the election to the U.S. Congress.
+His sister Nicketti (1819–1908) married U.S. Senator John Warfield Johnston; his sisters Letitia Preston Floyd Lewis (1814–1886) and Eliza Lavallette Floyd Holmes (1816–1887) also survived their brothers.
+The elder Floyd served as a member of the United States House of Representatives from 1817 to 1829 and as governor of Virginia from 1830 to 1834.

-Young Floyd, who was of English, Welsh, Scottish, and Irish heritage, graduated from South Carolina College in 1826 (by some accounts 1829), where he was a member of the Euphratean Society.
+Young Floyd, who was of English, Welsh, Scottish, and Irish heritage, graduated from South Carolina College in 1826 (by some accounts 1829), where he was a member of the Euphradian Society.

-He married his cousin, Sarah (Sally) Buchanan Preston (1802-1879), daughter of Francis Preston, on June 1, 1830.
+He married his cousin, Sarah (Sally) Buchanan Preston (1802–1879), daughter of Francis Preston, on June 1, 1830.
 They had no children.
 Some claimed Floyd had a daughter, Josephine, who married Robert James Harlan in 1852.
 Kentucky politician James Harlan enslaved Harlan, who may have been James' son.
 In the 1850s, Robert Harlan lived free in Cincinnati, Ohio.

 Career

-Admitted to the Virginia bar in 1828, Floyd practiced law in his native state and at Helena, Arkansas, where he lost a large fortune and health in a cotton-planting venture.
+Admitted to the Virginia bar in 1828, Floyd practiced law in his native state and at Helena, Arkansas, where he lost a large fortune and his health in a cotton-planting venture.

 In 1839, Floyd returned to Virginia and settled in Washington County.
 Voters elected him to the Abingdon town council in 1843 and the Virginia House of Delegates in 1847, and he won re-election once, then resigned in 1849 upon being elected governor of Virginia.
 As governor, Floyd commissioned the monument to President George Washington in Virginia Capitol Square, and laid the cornerstone in the presence of President Zachary Taylor on February 22, 1850.
 The second Governor Floyd also recommended the Virginia General Assembly pass a law taxing imports from states that refused to surrender fugitives from Virginian enslavers, which would have violated the Interstate Commerce Clause.